Mussolini's air raid bunker to open to the public

 Mussolini ruled over Italy from 1922 until 1943.
 He joined World War Two on Adolf Hitler's side and passed race laws under which thousands of Jews were persecuted.

-"It was clearly very inconvenient because the bunker was located in the garden some 100-150 meters away from the living quarters," Placidi told Reuters TV.
+"It was clearly very inconvenient because the bunker was located in the garden some 100-150 metres away from the living quarters," Placidi told Reuters TV.

 Mussolini decided to build another bunker, and then a third, which was still unfinished by the time he was arrested in 1943.
 He was later killed while fleeing Allied forces in April 1945, and his body strung up by the feet for public viewing in Milan.

-The third bunker, constructed 6.5 meters underground, is protected in places by four meters of reinforced concrete.
+The third bunker, constructed 6.5 metres underground, is protected in places by four metres of reinforced concrete.
 The culture department said that, had it been completed, it would have been the most resistant air raid shelter in Italy dedicated to one family.

 "With the fall of Fascism it was never fully completed so today we can see it the way it was left in the aftermath of the arrest of Mussolini," Placidi said.